-GS7 Restoration towards species-rich grassland
+Restoration of species-rich, semi-natural grassland (HK07)

 This option is targeted at grasslands that are potentially rich in plant and associated animal life.
 They are often on difficult ground and may have suffered from management neglect or been selected for agricultural improvement.
 The botanical diversity of such grassland may be enhanced by simply amending existing management practices.
 However, on many sites pro-active restoration management will be required, involving the introduction of seeds and the creation of gaps for their establishment.
 Substantial changes of livestock type, timing of grazing, or control of dominant species may also be required.
 The option can also contribute to protecting valued landscapes and archaeology, and the promotion of good soil conditions.